davidmeer20/covid_analysis/README.md

 # covid_analysis
-Covid trend analysis is an underlying for investments
+Covid trend analysis as an underlying for investments